-Each school will elect two school-based committees: Curriculum Committee and Faculty Development and Status Committee.
-Terms of office for school-based committees follow the model of the Senate two-year terms with no more than two consecutive terms of service.
+Each school will elect a School-based Faculty Development and Status Committee.
+Terms of office for school-based committees follow the model of the Senate two-year terms with no more than two consecutive terms of service; 50% of the members of the committee will end their terms one year and 50% will end their term the following year.

-School Curriculum Committee:

-Each school will specify the number of faculty to serve on their school curriculum committee.
-These school-based curriculum committees will review and may take action on all proposals that relate to the department/school academic programs only.
-Some of the anticipated items might include changes in majors and minors, new course proposals, and course revisions, etc. The process would include: a department would recommend action to their respective school curriculum committee, the school dean, and to the College Curriculum Committee for analysis of duplication college-wide only and then to the P/VPAA.
-College oversight of activities would require the deans to provide significant changes to all the other deans for review and comment before the P/VPAA takes action on the proposal.

 School Faculty Development and Status Committee:

+The School Faculty Development and Status Committee will be comprised of no more than four (4) faculty elected from their school.
+The school committees will be convened by the Vice President of the Faculty Senate.
+Each year, each school committee shall elect one of its members as the committee chair and report to the President and Vice President of the Faculty Senate the name of the committee chair.

-Each school will create a school-based tenure and promotion committee comprised of no more than four (4) faculty elected from their school.
-These committees will recommend action on tenure and promotion.
-A faculty member up for tenure or promotion would submit his/her tenure file to the school-based committee, to the School Dean, to the P/VPAA, who in turn will forward recommendations to the President and Trustees for their action on these matters only in accordance with the guidelines and parameters described in the personnel policy.
+The school committees will recommend action on tenure, long-term appointment, and promotion.
+A faculty member eligible for tenure, long-term appointment, or promotion would submit their materials to the school-based committee, to the School Dean, to the Provost/VPAA, who in turn will forward recommendations to the President and Trustees for action on these matters only in accordance with the guidelines and parameters described in the Faculty Personnel Policy.

-While it is not the intent of the faculty to limit freedom of the individuals as they volunteer for specific tasks, the membership on the School Faculty Development and Status Committee should be representative of all ranks with no more than one untenured faculty member (i.e., tenure track faculty on probationary contracts) having been employed by the College for a minimum of one (1) year.
+While it is not the intent of the faculty to limit freedom of the individuals as they volunteer for specific tasks, the membership on the School Faculty Development and Status Committee should be representative of all ranks and both tenure-track and program track faculty with no more than one untenured faculty member who has completed the third year review.
 Rank is defined at the time of the election and will represent that rank for the entire duration of the term.
-Committee members who are department chairs/campus directors shall abstain from voting on Committee decisions to recommend or not recommend members of their own departments for tenure and promotion.
+Committee members who are department chairs shall abstain from voting on Committee decisions to recommend or not recommend members of their own departments for tenure, long term appointment, and promotion.

-No faculty member may serve on the School-Based Faculty Development and Status Committee at the time of submitting an application for tenure or promotion that will be reviewed by this committee.
-To avoid conflict of interest situations, the faculty member must resign from the School-Based Faculty Development and Status prior to the year of application or delay the submission of the application until after a term of service is complete.
-An untenured faculty member being reviewed for mid-tenure by the committee will remove him or herself from discussion and voting on mid tenure review candidates.
+No faculty member may serve on the School-based Faculty Development and Status Committee at the time of submitting an application for tenure or promotion that will be reviewed by this committee.
+To avoid conflict of interest situations, the faculty member must resign from the School-based Faculty Development and Status prior to the year of application or delay the submission of the application until after a term of service is complete.
+An untenured faculty member being reviewed for mid-tenure by the committee will remove themselves from discussion and voting on mid-tenure review candidates.